AoSankaku/Send-Minecraft-notifications/README.md

 ```

 It doesn't matter where you execute this (this means you don't have to cd ―change directory― beforehand).

+> [!IMPORTANT]
+> Other libraries may also be required to install in order to run this script.

+#### Rename .env.example
+Make sure to rename `.env.example` to `.env` in advance.
+If you are using Linux, move to your project directory and run `mv .env.example .env`.

 #### Git (Optional)
 If you visit github.com often, it is better choice to [install git]((https://git-scm.com)).